Plans that covers all the Employees, their Spouse and Kids (up to 25 years of age)

 - Diseases like sinusitis, hernia, cataract, piles, etc. are excluded.

 As the name of this plan suggests, it provides health insurance coverage for individuals.
 Under an individual health insurance policy, you get coverage against all sorts of medical expenses incurred at various stages of your life.
 For purchasing an individual health insurance plan, you select an insurance provider, choose one of its plans, set the premium, and buy.
 You can renew it next year.
-However, the coverage of this plan is limited to you only who is the policyholder.
+However, the coverage of this plan is limited to you only.

 Key Advantages of an Individual Health Insurance Plan